Search Result Set

 Management Bar

-The bar below the tabs provides additional tools for you to organize and manage the Search Result Set.
+The Management Bar below the tabs provides additional tools for you to organize and manage the Search Result Set.
 Apart from the Order By option, for convenience the same bar also appears at the bottom of the page.

 Sort order: The Order By option noted above allows you to control how the resulting list is ordered.
 It can be changed freely as needed while the search Keywords or Filters are being refined.
 There are a couple special sort orders like Keyword Relevance and Geographic Relevance that sequence the results based on the search engine’s scoring algorithm, so that the most relevant results are surfaced first in the list.

-- Keyword Relevance: Sorts records based on how well their content matched the provided keywords, as identified through Keyword Search or Advanced Search.
+• Keyword Relevance: Sorts records based on how well their content matched the criteria specified in the Active Filters block.
 Records that match on more than one word or have multiple references to the target terms will score higher and appear closer to the top of the list.

 Tools